stelltec/aerlytix-website-v2/src/products/fleet-tracker.md

 ---
-title: 'Risk Management'
+title: 'Fleet Tracker'
-header: 'Risk Management headline'
+header: 'An exception-based controls methodology'
-summary: 'Enabling Risk Departments to define a custom credit rating methodology and apply scoring within the rigorous Aerlytix asset context'
+summary: 'Ensuring that all stakeholders have the latest understanding of fleet location, exceptions, and utilization'
 ---

 <!-- Start marketing section -->